 NET(net), Inc.

 MSFT is betting big chunks of cash on swaying customers to their hosted stuff.
-(Oracle, CRM, datacenter / cloud)
+(Oracle, CRM, datacenter / cloud) by scottbraden

 Microsoft is aggressively discounting its hosted / SaaS solutions in order to gain market share, and I suspect, to sway customers from the EA / Select / perpetual license model, onto the rental / cloud / SaaS model.